sixem/ivfi-node/README.md

 ```
 NODE_ENV=production
 ```
+## Other Projects
+This is a node version of the [eyy-indexer](https://github.com/sixem/eyy-indexer) which is written in PHP, so check that project out if you want something for PHP.
 ## Disclaimer
 As always, use this script at your own risk.
 There may exist bugs that i do not know of.